thecourseforum/theCourseForum2/doc/grade-data.md

 Instructions below fetch grade data from [IRA Grade Data Distribution](https://ira.virginia.edu/university-data-home/grade-distribution-last-5-years?check_logged_in=1)

 ### Before fetching grades
-- Requires up-to-date semester data at `tcf_website/management/commands/semester_data/csv/year_season.csv`.
+- Optional but recommended: up-to-date semester data at `tcf_website/management/commands/semester_data/csv/year_season.csv`.
-  The grades themselves come from the FOIA app, but the semester file supplies the instructor names that match our `Instructor` rows; without it the command falls back to the registrar's legal names, which match fewer instructors.
+  The grades themselves come from the FOIA app.
+When the semester file is present the command prefers its instructor names, which match more of our `Instructor` rows than the registrar's legal names do.
+Without it the command prints a warning and uses the legal names.

 ### Fetching Grades
 - Obtain grades for a semester, can be run locally: